-Mercury is a fintech company, not a chartered bank.
-Instead, it partners with its FDIC member bank partners to provide banking services.
+Mercury is a fintech company, not a chartered bank or FDIC-insured bank.
+Instead, checking and savings services are provided through FDIC member bank partners.
 This means:

 Mercury is specifically designed for:

-One of Mercury's standout features is extended FDIC insurance coverage:
+One of Mercury's standout features is access to higher FDIC insurance eligibility for checking and savings balances:

 How it works: